-Contributions are recorded as with or without donor restrictions depending on the existence or nature of any donor restrictions.
-Support that is restricted by a donor is reported as an increase in net asset with donor restrictions, depending on the nature of the restrictions.
-When a restriction expires (that is, when a stipulated time restriction ends or a purpose restriction is accomplished), net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the Statements of Activities as net assets released from restrictions.
-Donor restricted contributions whose restrictions are met in the same reporting periods are reported as support without donor restrictions.
+Contributions and grants received are recorded as unrestricted or restricted support, depending on the existence or nature of any donor or grantor restrictions.

+Support that is restricted by a donor or grantor is reported as an increase in restricted net asset.
+When a restriction expires (that is, when a stipulated time restriction ends or a purpose restriction is accomplished), restricted net assets are reclassified to net assets without donor restrictions and reported in the Statements of Activities as net assets released from restrictions.
+Restricted contributions or grants whose restrictions are met in the same reporting periods are reported as support without donor restrictions.